 - WCHD’s own staff are not to required to get the vaccine at this time.
 We strongly recommend staff to get it and actively share information about safety and efficacy.
 But staff are able to opt out.

 Will children be vaccinated?

 Not yet.
 The Pfizer and Moderna vaccines are only for adults (one is 16+ and the other is 18+).
 There are clinical trials underway for kids now but those vaccines are not available yet.

 Is it okay to take ibuprofen or acetaminophen after getting the vaccine to ease any post-vaccine discomfort?

-The guidelines for the vaccine state that antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs like ibuprofen) may be taken for the treatment of post-vaccination local or systemic symptoms, if medically appropriate.
-However, taking these medications before being vaccinated for the purpose of preventing post-vaccination symptoms is not currently recommended.
-Information on the impact of such use on mRNA COVID-19 vaccine-induced antibody responses is not available at this time.
+The guidelines for the vaccine state that antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs like ibuprofen) may be taken after the vaccine for any discomfort.
+However, taking these medications before being vaccinated for the purpose of preventing post-vaccination symptoms is not recommended.
+Information on the impact of such use on COVID-19 vaccine-induced antibody response is not available at this time.

 Washtenaw County Health Department (WCHD) COVID-19 Vaccine Clinic Questions